yushuang200109011/nvim/readme.md

 Welcome to neovim configured by ysa!

 ## Install
-Make sure the terminal can access https://github.com.
+Make sure the terminal can access github, apt server and pypi server

 ### Install Nvim
 install git gcc cmake and add ssh keys to github